floroz/blog-posts/create-a-custom-rule-remark/create-a-custom-rule-remark.md

 };
 ```

-then in our `package.json` let's add the following script, which will process all the markdown file within our project
+Then, in our `package.json`, let's add the following script, which will process all the markdown file within our project:

 ```json
 "scripts": {